Elementary School Courses

 Curricula

-Language Arts Content
+Language Arts

 Math U See (Demme Learning) – The focus will be on learning addition and subtraction facts, moving on to multiplication facts, applying skills using word problems, understanding place value when adding and subtracting and multiplying, solving for the unknown, measurement in inches, feet, centimeters and meters, adding and subtracting time in hours and minutes, representing, recording and interpreting data, solving measurement problems, understanding basic fractions.

-Social Studies Content
+Creative Arts & Social Studies

-4th and 5th Grade
+4th & 5th Grade

 Curricula

-Language Arts Content
+Language Arts

 This area covers reading, writing, spelling and vocabulary.
 Novels are incorporated to teach and reinforce comprehension, articulation of ideas, critical thinking skills and literary devices such as plot and character development.
 The novels that will be read are: